LaurentiuCristofor/Proteus/README.md

 #### SELECTION commands

 These commands extract a subset of a file, according to various criteria.
+To eliminate some lines, just select the ones you want to keep.
+To handle duplicate values, use the "(R)elative to other lines" selection commands.

 * SLBCV - (S)elect (L)ines (B)y (C)olumn (V)alue
 * SLBN - (S)elect (L)ines (B)y (N)umber